DylanCope/ProtoEvo/README.md

 **Note:** This project is still in development, and is not yet ready for public consumption.
 It also requires a quite powerful computer to run.

-The simulation is written in Java and uses the built-in Java Swing library for the UI.
+The simulation is written in Java and uses the libGDX for the UIX, which is a cross-platform game development library.
 I developed this project using the [IntelliJ IDEA](https://www.jetbrains.com/idea/) IDE, and I recommend using this to run the simulation.
-The project is built using LibGDX, which is a cross-platform game development library.
 It relies on OpenGL for rendering, and so you will need to have the appropriate drivers installed, as well as CUDA for GPU acceleration.
 For the time being I have not implemented a CPU-only version of the simulation, so you will need a CUDA-capable GPU to run the simulation.

-However, currently the only aspect of the simulation that is accelerated by the GPU is the chemical solution that can be disabled in the simulation settings (see the section below).
-Finally, the project is only tested on Windows 11, but it should work on Linux and Mac OS X as well.
+Finally, the project was developed on Windows and Linux, but it should work on Mac OS X as well.

-**Steps**
+There are two main ways of running the simulation.
+The first is to install the CUDA toolkit and run the simulation from the IDE.
+The second is to run the simulation from the command line using Docker.
+The latter is the preferred method for running the simulation on a server.

+**Steps for IDE Installation**

 - Clone the repository, open the project in IntelliJ.
 For a general guide to running LibGDX projects, see [this article](https://libgdx.com/wiki/start/import-and-running).
 - Download and install the CUDA toolkit for your GPU.